joshghent/blog/content/blog/part-time/index.md

 #### Focusing on outputs, not inputs

 If you are contracted to work 35 hours a week, what is the incentive to work hard all of that time?
 Very little.
 Of course, you don't want to miss deadlines.
-But people are used to scope creep and tickets taking longer than their alloted points.
+But people are used to scope creep and tickets taking longer than their allotted points.
 So what's the harm if you slack off a bit?
 After all, [Vouchercloud found that their office workers were "productive" for a mere 2 hours and 23 minutes per day](https://www.vouchercloud.com/resources/office-worker-productivity).

 Fewer hours mean a shift in mindset.
 My contracts are about deliverables within a set weekly timeframe.
 The spotlight is on what I've done, not time spent.